Our friends Martin and Anthony at St John Ambulance share some great First Aid advice on how to handle a snake bite.

 Don't wipe away the venom - keep it on the surface of the skin by placing a bandage over the entry point.
 This will help doctors to later determine the snake and, more importantly, the correct anti-venom to use.

-Anthony shares a great story about how science has learnt from Indigenous Australia when it comes to handling snake bites.
-Aboriginees bitten by snakes would be placed in a hut and kept very still.
+Anthony shares a great story about how science has learned from Indigenous Australia when it comes to handling snake bites.
+Aborigines bitten by snakes would be placed in a hut and kept very still.
 Family would come to feed them and provide them with water, but otherwise they were left to simply work the venom out of their system.
 If the following day they awoke, then obviously their body had beaten the snake.
 Science has discovered that it's in fact the lymphatic system which moves the snake venom around the body, and this system is itself moved by muscles.
-So the quieter and more sill the muscles remain, the more chance of reducing the venom's spread.
+So the quieter and more still the muscles remain, the more chance of reducing the venom's spread.